Azmat1177/LLM-Replication/README.md

 ## 6. Reproducing the study

-### 6.1 verify the published numbers
+### 6.1 Verify the published numbers

-The raw model outputs are included, so you can confirm every claim in the paper **without re-running any inference**:
+The raw model outputs are included so that you can confirm every claim in the paper without re-running any inference:

 This re-derives, from the raw JSONL files, every number in the paper, dataset counts, all five models' RQ1-RQ5 results, the bootstrap-independent statistics, the McNemar shared-set accounting, the RQ3 distinct-score counts, the RQ4 normalised rates and the 27-strategy arithmetic, and the per-task configuration, and prints PASS/FAIL for each.
 It exits 0 when all checks pass.

 ### 6.2 Re-running inference from scratch